Miami RedHawks football: 1983–1998: Rose and Walker eras

+1999–2010: Hoeppner, Montgomery and Haywood eras

 After spending 13 years as an assistant at Miami, Terry Hoeppner became the RedHawks 31st head coach in 1999.
 He succeeded Randy Walker.
 Hoeppner's first game at Miami was against Walker and the Wildcats, which resulted in a 28–3 Miami victory.
 Despite the win, his first year was considered by some to be a disappointment.
 The RedHawks were coming off a 10–1 season, and returned several starters including record-breaking running back Travis Prentice, but were only able to post a 7–4 record.
 The drop-off was attributed in part to Hoeppner's installation of an open passing attack, rather than the running game Walker had used in the past.
 The change ended up paying dividends later, as Miami earned a 48–25 overall record in six seasons under Hoeppner and finished among the top three in the Mid-American Conference East in each of his six years at the helm.
 While at Miami, Hoeppner recruited and signed Ben Roethlisberger by promising to play him at quarterback, whereas other programs were recruiting Roethlisberger as a wide receiver or a tight end.
 Roethlisberger went on to achieve great success in the NFL as quarterback of the Pittsburgh Steelers.
-Hoeppner's best season was 2003 when Miami, quarterbacked by Roethlisberger, went 13–1 and finished No. 10 in the final AP Poll Hoeppner would leave the RedHawks to accept the head football coach position at Indiana after the 2004 season.
+Hoeppner's best season was 2003 when Miami, quarterbacked by Roethlisberger, went 13–1 and finished No. 10 in the final AP poll.
+Hoeppner would leave the RedHawks to accept the head football coach position at Indiana after the 2004 season.

-Shane Montgomery era (2005–2008)

 After spending four years as offensive coordinator at Miami, Shane Montgomery was promoted to head coach, becoming the RedHawks' 32nd in school history.
 In his first year, the RedHawks posted a 7–4 record including a tie for first place in the MAC East division.
 Akron won the tie breaker and represented the East in the MAC Championship Game.
 However, Montgomery's RedHawks were never a consistent winner.
 On November 29, 2008, Montgomery resigned under pressure as head coach of the RedHawks, after four seasons and a 17–31 record.

-Mike Haywood era (2009–2010)

-On December 23, 2008; Notre Dame offensive coordinator Mike Haywood was named the 33rd head coach of the RedHawks.
+On December 23, 2008, Notre Dame offensive coordinator Mike Haywood was named the 33rd head coach of the RedHawks.
 Haywood was the first African American head football coach at Miami University and is the only in school history.
 After going 1–11 in his first season, Haywood led the Redhawks to a 10–4 record in his second season and a MAC title.
 He was named the 2010 Mid-American Conference coach of the year.
 Haywood left Miami after two seasons and a 10–15 record to accept the head football coach position at Pittsburgh.
 However, sixteen days later, on New Year's Eve, Haywood was arrested on domestic violence charges against the mother of his son in South Bend, Indiana and was fired by Pitt the next day before ever coaching a game, holding a practice, recruiting a player or even hiring an assistant coach.